 The CHP reported that a third-grade teacher at Earl Warren Elementary School - Sacramento Unified School District missed a turn and damaged three vehicles and two homes until coming to a stop.
 The driver, identified as 56-year-old Patricia Ann Robertson, was driving her Mustang westbound vehicle on Deddington Way close to Arnside Way when she attempted to make a right turn but instead went straight.
-Robertson was driving to school on the morning of December 5th when she caused the accident.
+She was driving to school on the morning of December 5th when she caused the accident.
 Her car sideswiped another and hit a second one parked in a driveway on the 8100 block of Arnside Way.

 The impact was so powerful that it pushed the second car into a house.
 Robertson’s car then continued forward and to the right, where it struck John Sandhu’s house.